Fundraising

 Is there a dress code for dinner events?

-We keep things fairly casual, you'll find most of the group wearing their RTG t-shirt, or a nice tee and jeans or pants for the dinners.
+Dinners are typically casual — most of the group usually wears their RTG t-shirt or a nice t-shirt for the dinners.

-For the finale dinner in Canberra, we'll call the dress code smart casual so make sure you pack a nice shirt.
+For the finale dinner, however, the dress code is smart casual, so be sure to pack a nice outfit for the evening.